Furniture Mover

 Employers offer full-time, year-round positions only to their most experienced and productive workers.

-Experienced movers may specialize in particular activities, such as office moves or installations.
+Experienced movers may specialize in specific activities such as office moves or installations.
 If they have the required driver’s licences and endorsements, they may move into local or long-distance driver positions.
-Van supervisory positions require good customer-relations skills, the ability to handle the required paperwork, and driving qualifications.
+Candidates for van supervisory positions must have good customer-relations skills, the ability to handle the required paperwork, and driving qualifications.

 In large moving companies, positions such as dispatcher, estimator, or advisor for international moves may require a high school diploma.
 Theses positions may also require basic computer skills, such as word processing and creating spreadsheets.
 Some experienced movers buy their own trucks or tractor-trailers and become independent operators.
 They may contract their services to long-distance movers or to the public.